-Students in this subject may require adjustments to teaching and learning strategies to access particular core curriculum programmes.
-For some students, this may also include modified learning and assessment programmes, in-class aide support or withdrawal support for exams.
+Some students in this subject may require adjustments to teaching and learning strategies to access particular core curriculum.
+For a small number of students who have an ICP, this may also include modified learning and assessment programs, intensive teacher aide support or withdrawal support for exams.